brlebtag/My-Commonplace-Book/General.md

 * Never underestimate the possibility of an IO operation failure.
 Any kind of IO operation can and eventually will fail, no matter how odd the chances are.

 * [C/C++] If you try to copy bytes but values are different in destiny.
 Check if the date type is correct because C/C++ has no byte datatype and `char != unsigned char`.

+* [C/C++] Bit manipulation with signed and unsigned is prone to error (it is not just bits).
+Keep all parameters to the same type and then manipulate the bits (Avoid headaches).